shangzhihao/nvimconf/README.md

 It will the current buffer based on its file type.

 ### Dependency by plugins
-tar, curl and a c compiler, are required by nvim-treesitter ripgrep, fd, and fzf are required by telescope
+tar, curl and a c compiler are required by nvim-treesitter ripgrep, fd, and fzf are required by telescope wget is not required by any plugins, but checkhealth says it shoud be installed, no harm anyaway.

 ### Python packages
 pip install python-lsp-server isort black pylint mypy